oakserver/oak/docs/FAQ.md

 It can also be strongly typed in TypeScript by using generics.

-When a new context is create, by default the state of the application is cloned, so effectively changes to the context's `.state` will only endure for the lifetime of the request and response.
+When a new context is created, by default the state of the application is cloned, so effectively changes to the context's `.state` will only endure for the lifetime of the request and response.
 There are other options for how the state for the context is initialized, which can be set by setting the `contextState` option when creating the application.
 Acceptable values are `"clone"`, `"prototype"`, `"alias"`, `"empty"`. `"clone"` is the default and clones the applications `.state` skipping any non-cloneable values like functions and symbols. `"prototype"` uses the application's `.state` as the prototype for the context `.state`, that means shallow property assignments on the context's state only last for the lifetime of the context, but other changes directly modify the shared state. `"alias"` means that the application's `.state` and the context's `.state` are the same object. `"empty"` will initialize the context's state with an empty object.

 If you wanted to create middleware that set a user ID in requests, you would do something like this: